 Choline should not be combined with pharmaceutical or herbal acetylcholinesterase inhibitors, like Huperzine, Galantamine, and Donepezil, as this can overwhelm the neuromuscular junction with too much acetylcholine.
 Many snake and spider venoms work by inhibiting or activating the peripheral acetylcholine receptor, inducing death either by asphyxia (low acetylcholine) or convulsion (high acetylcholine).

-When taken with Piracetam, some people find that the Choline should be taken about two hours before Piracetam (or another “racetam“).
+When taken with Piracetam (or another “-racetam“), some people find that the Choline should be taken about two hours before Piracetam.
 So, one idea is to take choline with breakfast, and piracetam with lunch.
-There are reports of fatigue or brain fog, the fatigue moreso with aniracetam than piracetam, but this may just be a “depressive” characteristic of aniracetam contrasted against a more stimulant characteristic of piracetam.
+There are reports of fatigue or brain fog, the fatigue moreso with aniracetam than piracetam, but this may be caused by either an excessively high dose, or also the “depressive” characteristic of aniracetam contrasted against a more stimulant characteristic of piracetam.
 This may explain why some users have opted for aniracetam without choline (after reporting fatigue, brain fog, and low mood when combining the two).
 But choline has still been reported to act synergistically with Pramiracetam and Noopept.